LudovicNc/flappybirdrl/README.md

 - `screenbased_flappy.py`: Training and evaluation code for the screen-based environment.
 - `README.md`: Project summary and structure.

-## Results Summary

-- **Sarsa(λ)** generally outperformed **Monte Carlo** in both environments in terms of learning speed and final performance.
-- However, Sarsa(λ) showed higher variance and poorer generalization when tested in modified environments.

 ## Repository

 Environment source: